 Where complaint is made verbally, the person listening to the complaint should scribe a summary of the incident and sign and date the document.

-All reported incidents will be referred to the Administration and Compliance Manager and will be dealt with under the ARC Training Complaints and Appeals Procedure.
+All reported incidents will be referred to the Training Delivery Manager and the Administration Manager and will be dealt with under the Complaints and Appeals Procedure.

 Standards for National VET Regulator (NVR) RTOs 2012/ Standards for Registered Training Organisations (RTOs) 2015